elwinar/rcoredump/README.md

         address of the destination host (default "http://localhost:1105") -filelog string
-        path of the file to log into ("-" for stdout) (default "-") -src string
+        path of the file to log into ("-" for stdout) (default "-") -metadata value
+        list of metadata to send alongside the coredump (key=value, can be specified multiple times or separated by ';') -src string
         path of the coredump to send to the host ("-" for stdin) (default "-") -syslog